LiikeJS/Liike/README.md

 # Liike
 *Liike* is a Finnish word and means *movement*, *motion*.
 It's a minimalistic library to create performant custom JS tweens no matter what you're tweening.

+When you create a tween, Liike will create a single render loop on-demand for every tweens running and use [`DOMHighResTimeStamp`](https://developer.mozilla.org/en-US/docs/Web/API/DOMHighResTimeStamp), which should be accurate to 5 µs.
+If the `delay` is `0`, Liike will start the tween at the next animation frame and count the duration from there.

 # Example